 There are two ways to execute the CRON job:

 - Command Line Interface (CLI) - Native CRON script (available only on Joomla 3)

 - Web CRON job script

-# Native CRON CLI script (recommended)
+# Native CRON CLI script (available only on Joomla 3)

 Users report that they get no joy using this script on GoDaddy hosting.

 If you have access to the command-line version of PHP, XT Search for Algolia (opens new window) includes an even better - and faster - way of indexing your records.

 In order to schedule a indexing, you will have to use the following command-line to your host's CRON interface:

 /usr/local/bin/php is the path to your PHP CLI executable and /home/USER/webroot is the absolute path to your web site's root.
 You can get this information from your host.

 In order to give some examples, I will assume that your PHP CLI binary is located in